PacoVu/havenondemand-ios-swift/README.md

 * Parses a json string and returns an object type based on the hodApp name.

 >Note: Only APIs which return standard responses can be parsed by using this function.
 A list of supported APIs can be found from the StandardResponse class.
+All supported standard response classes are listed at the end of this document.

 *Parameters:*